vernemq/vernemq/README.md

 - Client to broker topic aliases.
 - Broker to client topic aliases.
 - Receive maximum flow control.
+- Subscription flag Retain as Published is implemented
 - MQTTv5 and older prototocols can be enabled at the same time (set `allowed_protocol_versions=3,4,5` on the listener to enable respectively MQTT v3.1, 3.1.1 and 5.0).